sreedeepEK/sreedeepEK/README.md

-I like to train deep neural nets and building cool stuff.
+I like to train deep neural nets and build cool stuff.
-Here you can see what I'm up to now -> [Web](https://sreedeep.netlify.app/)
+It’s worth the click. no boring stuff, I swear! -> [Web](https://sreedeep.netlify.app/)